Patient-Focused Content Marketing for Every Stage of the Conversion Funnel

 At this stage, your content’s purpose is to educate patients about their condition or diagnosis, not your practice’s services and solutions.
 Create content that’s informative, helpful and accurate—not self-promotional.

 Not sure what to write about?
 Reverse-engineer topics based on the kinds of questions or phrases your patients may be searching about the conditions you treat.
-For example, an ophthalmologist targeting potential patients at the awareness stage might publish content on “symptoms of ACL tears.”
+For example, an ophthalmologist targeting potential patients at the awareness stage might publish content on “eye surgery options.”
 Starting with a human-centric approach to SEO will help your content be found online by potential patients in your areas of service.

 The next stage in the patient journey is consideration, the point at which your potential patients may be aware of the type of treatment or services they need.
 Their searches will narrow in on specific procedures, medications, techniques or alternatives, such as “Is LASIK surgery right for me?”